ClickHouse/ClickHouse/website/blog/en/2021/fuzzing-clickhouse.md

 The AST-based fuzzer we discussed is only one of the many kinds of fuzzers we have in ClickHouse.
-There is a [talk](https://www.youtube.com/watch?v=GbmK84ZwSeI&t=4481s) (in Russian, [slides are here](https://presentations.clickhouse.tech/cpp_siberia_2021/)) by Alexey Milovidov that explores all the fuzzer in greater detail (in Russian).
+There is a [talk](https://www.youtube.com/watch?v=GbmK84ZwSeI&t=4481s) (in Russian, [slides are here](https://presentations.clickhouse.tech/cpp_siberia_2021/)) by Alexey Milovidov that explores all the fuzzers we have.
 Another interesting recent development is application of pivoted query synthesis technique, implemented in [SQLancer](https://github.com/sqlancer/sqlancer), to ClickHouse.
 The authors are going to give [a talk about